-- A. The following shall become part of the official record of decision: - Documents and exhibits submitted to the decision-making board. - Meeting minutes. - B. Transcript of Audio/Video of Meetings: Any party may request, at their expense, a transcript of the proceedings from any recorded audio/video. - C. The decision-making board shall determine contested facts and make its decision within a reasonable time.
+- A. The following shall become part of the official record of decision: - Documents and exhibits submitted to the decision-making board. - · Meeting minutes. - B. Transcript of Audio/Video of Meetings: Any party may request, at their expense, a transcript of the proceedings from any recorded audio/video. - C. The Board shall determine contested facts and make its decision within a reasonable time.
 Every quasi-judicial decision shall be based on competent, material, and substantial evidence in the record.
 Each quasi-judicial decision shall be reduced to writing and reflect the board's determination of contested facts and their application to the applicable standards.
-The written decision shall be signed by the chair or other duly authorized member of the decision-making board.
-A quasi-judicial decision is effective upon filing the written decision with the clerk to the decision-making board.
-The decision of the decision-making board shall be delivered by personal delivery, electronic mail, or by first-class mail to the applicant, property owner, and to any person who has submitted a written request for a copy, prior to the date the decision become effective.
+The written decision shall be signed by the Chair or other duly authorized member of the Board.
+A quasi-judicial decision is effective upon filing the written decision with the Clerk to the Board.
+The decision of the Board shall be delivered by personal delivery, electronic mail, or by first-class mail to the applicant, property owner, and to any person who has submitted a written request for a copy, prior to the date the decision become effective.
 The Administrator shall certify that proper notice has been made.